-The National Health Service (Performers Lists) (England) Regulations 2013 entrusts the responsibility for managing the performers lists (medical, dental and ophthalmic) to NHS England as the commissioner of primary care services.
-The performers lists replace the previous system of individual PCT performers lists.
+The National Health Service (Performers Lists) (England) Regulations 2013, as amended, entrusts the responsibility for managing the performers lists (medical, dental and ophthalmic) to NHS England as the commissioner of primary care services.
+The national performers lists replace the previous system of individual PCT performers lists.
+Although a number of Clinical Commissioning Groups (CCGs) now have delegated responsibility for commissioning some primary care services, the responsibility for the Performers Lists remains with NHS England.
+It is imperative that Local Offices ensure appropriate two-way communication with CCGs regarding the performance of individual practitioners, particularly where this may impact on the delivery of services.